krod2016/TeamProfileGenerator/README.md

 # Installation
 * To begin the coding, I downloaded node, and inquirer.
-* Afer coding was completed, I typed "index.js" to make sure the code was working properly.
+* Afer coding was completed, I typed 'node index.js' in to the terminal to make sure the code was working properly.

 # Process
 * First, I made tests for the manager, employee, engineer, and intern to see if my coding was successful.